MIST: Mothers and Infants Sober Together

 Babies born whose mothers used opioids during pregnancy, or were receiving buprenorphine due to medication assisted treatment, are born exposed to the drugs and experience withdrawals once born.
 Children born drug positive have special needs.
 With East Tennessee’s high number of neonatal abstinence syndrome (NAS), it is important to secure these women in treatment early on in their pregnancy.

-In order to help
+In order to help mothers access

-mothers access substance abuse treatment and properly
+substance abuse treatment and properly care for their

 Mothers and Infants Sober Together (MIST) program was